electronstudio/pygame-zero-book/chapters/1_graphics.md

 ## Joystick input

-You may call them gamepads or game controllers, but Pygame calls them joysticks.
+You may call them *gamepads* or game *controllers*, but Pygame calls them *joysticks*.

  Some controllers have different inputs and some are not compatible at all so don't be surprised if this doesnt work properly!
 PS4 and Xbox One controllers connected by USB cable seems to work best.
-Use FIXME to test yours and find out what inputs it has.
+Use Program~\ref{code:joystick_tester} to test yours and find out what inputs it has.
 Note that if you come back to this program in future when you no longer have a controller plugged in you will get an error.

 \begin{codelisting}